 Check out an outdoor art festival

 Add to your art collection this summer with a trip to an outdoor art festival, of which there are several in Toronto.
 And we’re not just talking painting - you’ll see photography well-represented as well as other mediums being showcased across the city.
-Some options include Toronto Outdoor Art Exhibition (July 8-10), Entertainment District Art Crawl (July 18) and Bloorcourt Arts and Crafts Fair (August 27).
+Some options include Toronto Outdoor Art Exhibition (July 12-14, 2019), Liberty Village Art Crawl (June 8, 2019) and Kensington Market Art Fair (May 26, June 30, July 28, August 25, and September 29, 2019).

 Make you way to a music festival

 Summer is food festival season, street festival season and definitely music festival season.
-We’ve seen several so far, but there are still lots of music fests to look forward to suit most musical tastes, including VELD Music Festival (July 30-31), OVO Fest (July 29-August 1), Camp Wavelength (August 19-21), Time Festival (August 6) and TURF (September 15-19).
+You can see live music in Toronto all year long, but in terms of summer, there are lots of music fests to look forward to suit most musical tastes, including VELD Music Festival (August 3-4, 2019), Dreams Festival (June 29-30, 2019), TD Toronto Jazz Festival (June 21-30, 2019) and Beaches International Jazz Festival (July 5-28, 2019).

 Visit the CNE

 What’s summer without a trip to the city’s annual end of season fun fair?
-The Canadian National Exhibition runs from August 19 to September 5 and you can expect the usual frenzy of rides, games, food and entertainment.
-Indulge in deep fried goodies in the food building or fill up at Ribfest (happening every day of the CNE), sip some beer at Craft Beer Fest (August 26-27), pick up some cooking tips from celebrity chefs including Michael Smith and Lynn Crawford, do some shopping at the Outdoor Marketplace and much more.
+The Canadian National Exhibition runs from August 16 to September 2, 2019 and you can expect the usual frenzy of rides, games, food and entertainment.
+Indulge in deep fried goodies in the food building or fill up at Ribfest (happening every day of the CNE), sip some beer at Craft Beer Fest, pick up some cooking tips from celebrity chefs, do some shopping at the Outdoor Marketplace and much more.